Table of Contents

 400 Meter Training Planning

-Keep in mind also that 400-meter training need not just be for 400-meter runners.
+Also keep in mind that 400-meter training isn’t just for runners.

 I must also state that this 400-meter training program is based on elite standards.